The Military College Drill

 By Chris Diehl

-Brian Donovan recently graduated from the US Naval Academy in Annapolis, Maryland.
+Brian Donovan is a graduate from the US Naval Academy in Annapolis, Maryland.
 He made the decision in high school that he wanted to go to a military college.
 “I wanted to challenge myself,” Donovan says.
 “I didn’t want to be just a normal college kid.
 I wanted to do something different.”

 Every year, thousands of students make the commitment to attend one of the nation’s service academies or military colleges.
 Established on a tradition of honor and duty, these colleges offer a challenging academic environment coupled with an opportunity for national service.